meghanelizabeth/katacoda-scenarios/dash-slo-workshop/step7.md

 # Adding a monitor-based SLI (optional)

 As we also care about the latency experienced by our users, we’ll now add a Latency SLI for our User Journey.

-Other ways to track latency as an SLI would be using a Datadog Monitor.
+Other ways to track latency as an SLI would be using a Datadog Monitor for a Monitor driven SLI.
 We can define this SLI as: “99% of time, the p99 latency of adding a pump should be lower than 500ms ”

 Navigate to Monitors / New Monitors and select APM Metrics, https://app.datadoghq.com/monitors#create/apm.